Ohio Valley Banc (NASDAQ:OVBC) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Ohio Valley Banc (NASDAQ:OVBC – Get Rating) in a report issued on Friday morning.
-The firm issued a hold rating on the bank’s stock.
+Equities research analysts at StockNews.com began coverage on shares of Ohio Valley Banc (NASDAQ:OVBC – Get Rating) in a research report issued on Saturday.
+The brokerage set a “hold” rating on the bank’s stock.

-Ohio Valley Banc (NASDAQ:OVBC – Get Rating) last announced its quarterly earnings results on Friday, October 28th.
-The bank reported $0.77 earnings per share for the quarter.
-Ohio Valley Banc had a return on equity of 8.99% and a net margin of 21.66%.
-The firm had revenue of $14.46 million for the quarter.
+Ohio Valley Banc (NASDAQ:OVBC – Get Rating) last announced its earnings results on Friday, October 28th.
+The bank reported $0.77 earnings per share (EPS) for the quarter.
+The business had revenue of $14.46 million for the quarter.
+Ohio Valley Banc had a net margin of 21.66% and a return on equity of 8.99%.

 About Ohio Valley Banc